Manuscript length and format

 Take numbers to no more than three decimal places unless finer specification is meaningful.
 Table footnotes should include sources, notes (keyed a, b, c, etc.) explaining cryptic or ambiguous elements, and an explanation of significance levels.
 The footnotes should make tables and figures as self-contained as possible.

-Place all tables, figures, and appendices at the end of the document, but indicate within the paper where to place them as follows:
+Place all tables, figures, and appendices at the end of the document, but indicate within the running text of the paper where to place them as follows:

 The conclusion is usually no more than 2 pages long.
 Briefly state conclusions, with reference to specific findings as necessary; recapitulate how the findings add to or differ from those of previous studies; and, if appropriate, discuss implications or unanswered questions (but avoid a detailed description of "more research needed").
 As in the introductory paragraphs, avoid footnotes and in-text cites.

 Use footnotes, not endnotes.
 Notes should add additional explanatory material.

 Avoid notes such as “See Anderson 2010,” which are better moved into the text and handled as a parenthetical citation, e.g., (Anderson 2010).
 For these in-text cites, use last name with year enclosed in parentheses; separate multiple authors with a semicolon and arrange them chronologically rather than alphabetically; for sources authored by several names, write out all names in the first instance (up to four names) and then use et al. thereafter.
 If more than four author names, use et al. even at first occurrence.